MicrosoftDocs/entra-docs/docs/identity/devices/howto-manage-local-admin-passwords.md

 ### What roles are needed to recover LAPS passwords?

-The following built-in roles Microsoft Entra roles have permission to recover LAPS passwords: Global Administrator, Cloud Device Administrator, and Intune Administrator.
+The following built-in roles Microsoft Entra roles have permission to recover LAPS passwords: Cloud Device Administrator and Intune Administrator.

 ### What roles are needed to read LAPS metadata?

-The following built-in roles are supported to view metadata about LAPS including the device name, last password rotation, and next password rotation: Global Administrator, Cloud Device Administrator, Intune Administrator, Helpdesk Administrator, Security Reader, Security Administrator, and Global Reader.
+The following built-in roles are supported to view metadata about LAPS including the device name, last password rotation, and next password rotation: Cloud Device Administrator, Intune Administrator, Helpdesk Administrator, Security Reader and Security Administrator.

 ### Are custom roles supported?